adversinc/dbrecord/README.md

 can be called.
 It accepts the same arguments as constructor and returns either a new object created or null.

-## Writing records

-Object can be modified by passing the new field value to get/set function:

- obj->some_field("new value");

-By default, objects save new values to the db on each call.
-If multiple fields are supposed to be set, the auto-commit feature can be turned off, and commit() method called after finishing updates:

-obj->autocommit(false);
-obj->some_field1("new value 1");
-obj->some_field2("new value 2");
-...
-obj->commit();

 ## Creating records

 To create the new record, the constructor is being called without the locate-field argument: let obj = new InheritedClass();

-The newly created object has auto-commit disabled, so setting the necessary fields has to be ended by calling commit():
+The newly created object has auto-commit disabled (see below), so setting the necessary fields has to be ended by calling commit():

 ```javascript